sstaehli/EPeverTracerMonitoring/README.md

 The resulting `xr_usb_serial_common.ko` file will need to be moved to `/lib/modules/YOUR_LINUX_VERSION/extra/`.
 After building and moving the module, remove the xr_serial (cdc-acm on raspbian) that automatically installs for the usb-485 adapter.

-You will also need to add the xr_serial (cdc-acm on raspbian) to the system blacklist:
+You will also need to add the xr_serial (cdc-acm on raspbian) to the system blacklist!

 If all goes well you should see `ttyXRUSB` when listing `ls /dev/tty*`